You have probably heard it many times.

 The transition

-This shift is subtle.
-It doesn’t feel like a big jump:
+This shift is usually subtle.

 Why this matters